apache/airflow/docs/apache-airflow/administration-and-deployment/scheduler.rst

 DAG File Processing
 -------------------

-You can have the Airflow Scheduler be responsible for starting the process that turns the Python files contained in the DAGs folder into DAG objects that contain tasks to be scheduled.
+You can have the Airflow Scheduler be responsible for starting the process that turns the Python files contained in the Dags folder into DAG objects that contain tasks to be scheduled.

 Refer to :doc:`../authoring-and-scheduling/dagfile-processing` for details on how this can be achieved